Bicheng-G/bicheng.me/pages/posts/domain-email.md

 In Antfu's post, Forward Email is mentioned as a free and open-source option.
 But if you are using Cloudflare for your domain DNS, the good news is that Cloudflare has a native email routing support.
 To me, Cloudflare also has much more credibility, so why not?

+If you are not using Cloudflare, there's still a way.
+You can use 3rd party services like Forward Email and ImprovMX, however Forward Email is not friendly to newly registed domains (it will detect if your domain is newly registered and they will charge for new domains).
+Hence, I recommend [ImprovMX](https://improvmx.com/), it is free for your first domain.

 The setup process is simple, just go to the domain in Cloudflare, and look for Email Routing setting.
 Add the email you want to forward, i.e. `hi@yourdomain.com` amd the destination to forward i.e. your gmail.

 And you are done for email routing.